playnmaker123/VirageMacro-Cracked/README.md

 # VirageMacro-Cracked
 The premium version of virage's grow a garden macro for free.
 Just download the .zip file above

 # How can you do this yourself?
-Follow these steps to crack Virage's premium macro yourself
+Follow these steps below to crack Virage's premium macro yourself!

 # 1: Download the official file
 Join [virage's discord server](https://discord.gg/virage) and get the paid verion of Virage's macro in the "macro-link" channel
 Note: If you attempt to use these steps to crack the free version it will not work!
-After do this, extract the file
+After you do this, extract the file.

 # 2: Open up the ahk code
 Find main.ahk in the extracted file, and right click it.
 Click on "edit in notepad"

 # 3: Find the paywall and delete it